 Martha Rogers’ theory is known as the Science of Unitary Human Beings (SUHB).
 The theory views nursing as both a science and an art as it provides a way to view the unitary human being, who is integral with the universe.
 The unitary human being and his or her environment are one.
 Nursing focuses on people and the manifestations that emerge from the mutual human-environmental field process.

-Her model addresses the importance of the environment as an integral part of the patient, and uses that knowledge to help nurses blend the science and art of nursing to ensure patients have a smooth recovery and can get back to the best health possible.
+Her model addresses the importance of the environment as an integral part of the patient and uses that knowledge to help nurses blend the science and art of nursing to ensure patients have a smooth recovery and get back to the best health possible.

-There are eight concepts in Rogers’ nursing theory: energy field, openness, pattern, pan-dimensionality, homeodynamic principles, resonance, helicy, and integrality.
+There are eight concepts in Rogers’ nursing theory: energy field, openness, pattern, pan-dimensionality, hemodynamic principles, resonance, helicy, and integrality.

 Rogers’ development of the said theory has become an influential nursing theory in the United States.
-When first introduced, it was considered profound, and was too ambitious, but now is simply thought to be ahead of its time.
-Her conceptual framework has greatly influenced all aspects of nursing by offering an alternative to traditional approaches of nursing.
+It was considered profound and was too ambitious when first introduced, but now it is thought to be ahead of its time.
+Her conceptual framework has greatly influenced nursing by offering an alternative to traditional nursing approaches.

 Her theory is discussed further below.

-Martha Rogers wrote three books that enriched the learning experience and influenced the direction of nursing research for countless students: Educational Revolution in Nursing (1961), Reveille in Nursing (1964).
+Martha Rogers wrote three books that enriched the learning experience and influenced nursing research for countless students: Educational Revolution in Nursing (1961), Reveille in Nursing (1964).

-In about 1963 Rogers edited a journal called Nursing Science.
-It was during that time that Rogers was beginning to formulate ideas about the publication of her third book, An Introduction to the Theoretical Basis of Nursing (1970), the last of which introduced the four Rogerian Principles of Homeodynamics.
+In about 1963, Rogers edited a journal called Nursing Science.
+During that time, Rogers was beginning to formulate ideas about the publication of her third book, An Introduction to the Theoretical Basis of Nursing (1970), the last of which introduced the four Rogerian Principles of Homeodynamics.

 Awards and Honors